rust-lang/rust/src/doc/rustc-dev-guide/src/type-inference.md

 `infcx.can_sub` for subtyping).
 If this returns `Ok`, then equality is possible – but in all cases, any side-effects are reversed.

-Be aware though that the success or failure of these methods is always **modulo regions**.
+Be aware, though, that the success or failure of these methods is always **modulo regions**.
 That is, two types `&'a u32` and `&'b u32` will return `Ok` for `can_eq`, even if `'a != 'b`.
 This falls out from the "two-phase" nature of how we solve region constraints.